Hello Explicit Facter!

 The best file encryption software currently available as free software is Veracrypt.

-It’s very easy and straightforward.
-You can use it to encrypt individual files, your home folder or entire partitions storage drives or even your operating system.
+It’s quite easy and straightforward.
+You can use it to encrypt individual files, your home folder, or entire partitions storage drives or even your operating system.

-Remember privacy is a process, so you always have to update your knowledge and remain eternally vigilant about your data.
+Remember privacy is a process, so you always must update your knowledge and remain eternally vigilant about your data.

 The good YouTube channel for more privacy tutorials is Techlore.